max84517/PCA/README.md

 ## Data preprocessing

-We fist import the data and attach the label to each observations (Note that PCA still a unsupervised learning, this step is only to make the visualized result more clear) and normalized the data
+`process_data()` will first import the data and attach the label to each observations (Note that PCA still a unsupervised learning, this step is only to make the visualized result more clear) and normalized the data

 ```python
 def process_data():